-Because the Stage II Landfill is currently inactive and there is no solid waste, all runoff from the Stage II area is directed into the perimeter swale.
-The Stage II area is graded to allow runoff until the Stage II Landfill is filled with solid waste.
+Runoff from Stage II areas that have not been developed for waste disposal is directed into the perimeter swale.
+The Stage II area is graded to allow runoff until new fill sequences are built and filled with solid waste.
 If the storm water does not run off or evaporate fast enough, Manatee County pumps the storm water over the landfill berm into the storm water swale.
 Storm water entering the storm water swale due to direct rainfall, run off or from pumping accumulated storm water inside the Stage II landfill, is filter through the under drain system and discharged to Gates Creek.

-When filling begins in the Stage II Landfill, the Phase areas waste disposal will be excavated prior to waste placement.
-All rainfall that falls within the excavated area will be contained and treated as leachate and pumped to the wastewater plant for treatment and disposal.
+All rainfall that falls within waste disposal areas will be contained and treated as leachate and pumped to the wastewater plant for treatment and disposal.
 As with the Stage I and III Landfills, as the fill increases in height, the outer slopes that are covered with intermediate soil cover will be drained to the perimeter storm water swale.
 Storm water that comes in contact with solid waste will be treated as leachate.
 Other areas of Stage II will be allowed to drain storm water runoff to the storm water management system.
 Details of the filling sequence and storm water drainage are shown on the Fill Sequence Plans included in Appendix B to the permit application package.